Mauluk92/Art_Of_Algol60/README.md

 ## How to install Algol60 on your computer? ##

-There a variety of solutions, all available on [Algol60.org](http://www.algol60.org/3translators.htm).
+There are a variety of solutions, all available on [Algol60.org](http://www.algol60.org/3translators.htm).
 I personally used the Python implementation, which can be readily be used modifying the file found in the zip algol60i/bin.
 Just append a .py file format to the file and run it with python, followed by the full path of the .a60 file.

 Enjoy